-Students with documented disabilities or health conditions may be elgible for a number of accommodations and services.
+Students with documented disabilities or health conditions may be eligible for a number of accommodations and services.

 The type of accommodation and service is dependent on the nature of the documented disability or health condition, with the intention to remove barriers related to the functional limitation of the disability or health condition.

-If you think you may have a condition affecting your learning, but have not been formerly diagnosed, please contact Accessibility Services as we may be able to arrange an assessment.
+If you think you may have a condition affecting your learning, but have not been formally diagnosed, please contact Accessibility Services as we may be able to arrange an assessment.

 Steps for accessing accommodations and services

 Students may have the following accessibility needs or health conditions:

 - sensory (vision or hearing)